massivetexts/llm_aut_study/README.md

 # LLM AUT Study
 Materials for "Beyond Semantic Distance: Automated Scoring of Divergent Thinking Greatly Improves with Large Language Models"

 Organisciak, P., Acar, S., Dumas, D., Berthiaume, K., (2022).
 Beyond Semantic Distance: Automated Scoring of Divergent Thinking Greatly Improves with Large Language Models.
 Submitted for publication.
+[Pre-print](https://www.researchgate.net/publication/363456838_Beyond_Semantic_Distance_Automated_Scoring_of_Divergent_Thinking_Greatly_Improves_with_Large_Language_Models)

+## Running

+These results can run in your browser.
+See code in the *notebooks* folder.
+You can click 'Open In Colab' to run it in Google Colaboratory.
+I'll be cleaning code for sharing throughout Sept and Oct 2022.

 ## Abstract